-These classes are also great because they teach you and your children how to handle yourself around a pool, leading to fewer accidents in and around the pool.
+These classes are also great because they teach you and your children the essential pool safety tips and how to handle yourself around a pool, leading to fewer accidents in and around the pool.

 If your children aren’t good swimmers, make sure they have an appropriate personal floatation device (PFD).